-The Medicines for Children team have updated our guidance on how to relieve symptoms of COVID-19 in children.
-Previously we had advised against giving ibruprofen but new advice from experts concludes that there is currently not enough evidence to establish a link between the use of ibuprofen and worsening the symptoms of COVID-19.
+Following our previous advice published on 25th March 2020 we have listened to experts at the Royal College of Paediatrics and Child Health and have updated our guidance on how to relieve symptoms of COVID-19 in children.
+Previously we advised against giving ibruprofen but new advice concludes that there is currently not enough evidence to establish a link between the use of ibuprofen and worsening the symptoms of COVID-19.

 Catrin Barker, Chief Pharmacist at Alder Hey Children’s Hospital and member of the Medicines for Children project board has said: